If you are not familiar with the default settings of your LinkedIn account, you should spend time reviewing your Settings and Privacy

-This is where you setup the two step verification for login to new devices.
-I strongly encourage enabling two step verification on LinkedIn as well as every other social media site and other important sites (financial, etc).
+This is where you set up the two-step verification for login to new devices.
+I strongly encourage enabling two-step verification on LinkedIn as well as every other social media site and other important sites (financial, etc).
 When you turn this on be aware of losing your cell phone or changing your cell phone number.
-This could impact you getting back into accounts.
+This could impact you getting back into your accounts.
 Manage this setting carefully.
 It’s important

 Site Preferences – review this section and make decisions based on your needs/preferences